 White shirt/polo shirt

-School bottle green round neck/v-neck sweatshirt
+School bottle green round neck/V-neck sweatshirt or sweatshirt fabric cardigan

-School tie (juniors only, optional)
+School tie (optional)

 Many thanks from,